Sampling perspectives on sparse exchangeable graphs: Sampling limits of graph sequences

-Next we lift this convergence on arbitrary prefixes $\RLabel{G_j}|_r$ to convergence of the entire point process.
+Next, we lift this convergence on arbitrary prefixes $\mathsf {Lbl}(G_j)| _r$ to convergence of the entire point process.
 We first identify the limiting point process $\xi$.
-To do so, we let $B_1, \dots, B_n \subseteq \NNReals^2$ be bounded Borel sets, choose $r$ such that $B_1, \dots, B_n \subseteq [0,r)^2$, and demand that
+To do so, we let $B_1, \dots, B_n \subseteq\Reals_{+} ^2$ be bounded Borel sets, choose $r$ such that $B_1, \dots, B_n \subseteq[0,r)^2$, and demand that

-To see that the right side is well defined (that is, independent of the choice of $r$) notice that for $r<r'$, $(\RLabel{G_j}|_{r'})([0,r)^2 \cap \cdot) \equaldist \RLabel{G_j}|_r$.
-The right side converges in distribution because $\RLabel{G_j}|_r$ converges in distribution.
-Moreover, the consistency conditions necessary for the right side to be counts with respect to some point process are satisfied, because the limiting joint distributions are counts with respect to $\lim_{j\to\infty} \RLabel{G_j}|_r$.
-By the Kolmogorov existence theorem for point processes (see \citep[][Theorem~9.2.X]{Daley:Vere-Jones:2003:v2}), this suffices to show that $\xi$ exists and has a well-defined distribution.
+To see that the right-hand side is well-defined (i.e., independent of the choice of $r$) notice that for $r<r'$, $(\mathsf{Lbl}(G_j)| _{r'})([0,r)^2 \cap \cdot) \equaldist\mathsf{Lbl}(G_j)| _r$.
+The right-hand side converges in distribution because $\mathsf{Lbl}(G_j)| _r$ converges in distribution.
+Moreover, the consistency conditions necessary for the right-hand side to be counts with respect to some point process are satisfied, because the limiting joint distributions are counts with respect to $\lim_{j\to\infty} \mathsf{Lbl}(G_j)| _r$.
+By the Kolmogorov existence theorem for point processes (see \cite{Daley:Vere-Jones:2003:v2}, Theorem~9.2.X), this suffices to show that $\xi$ exists and has a well-defined distribution.

-It is immediate that $\RLabel{G_j} \convDist \xi$ as $j \to \infty$ because, by construction,
+It is immediate that $\mathsf{Lbl}(G_j) \convDist\xi $ as $j \to\infty$ because, by construction,

-for all bounded Borel sets $B_1, \dots, B_n \subseteq \NNReals^2$.
+for all bounded Borel sets $B_1, \dots, B_n \subseteq\Reals_{+}^2$.

 The reverse direction follows similarly. \end{proof}

 The next result establishes that graphexes are the natural limit objects of sampling convergent sequences.